 Snake Bite Kits Can Cause More Tissue Damage than Good!

-Please Stop Buying these Snake Bite Kits at Amazon, and elsewhere – they can end up KILLING YOU, or causing extensive damage that may not have resulted without their use.
+Please Stop Buying these Snake Bite Kits online, and elsewhere – they can end up KILLING YOU, or causing extensive damage that may not have resulted without their use.

 Seriously.
 Welcome to 2017.